What are the weight limits on each wheelie bin?

 In our dry mixed recycling containers, you can dispose of any dry and compactable paper, plastic, cardboard and cans.

-Can polystyrene and Bubble wrap be recycled?
+Can polystyrene and bubble wrap be recycled?

-Most of our depots are not currently able to recycle polystyrene and bubble wrap, therefore this would need to disposed of into your general waste container, please speak to a member of our team to confirm this for your location.
+Most of our depots are not currently able to recycle polystyrene and bubble wrap, therefore this would need to be disposed of into your general waste container, please speak to a member of our team to confirm this for your location.

-What are the dimensions of the bins?
+What are the dimensions of all wheelie bins?

 240L – 0.58m wide x 1.08m high x 0.72m deep

 360L – 0.62m wide x 1.09m high x 0.88m deep

 660L – 1.26m wide x 1.3m high x 0.72m deep